 The Power Supply Stage provides the energy and bias voltage to the circuit.

 The 9V supply will feed the op-amps.
 The Zener diode is used to generate a voltage reference of 5.1 volts.
-The resistor divider Rtrimmer adjusts the bias voltage is to be applied on the Fet's gates.
+The resistor divider Rtrimmer adjusts the bias voltage is to be applied to the Fet's gates.

 - The Zener diode D2 is decoupled to ground with a 15uF electrolytic capacitor C8, removing all ripple from the supply line.
-The 5.1 Vref will be also used as virtual ground in all op-amp stages.
+The 5.1 Vref will be also used as a virtual ground in all op-amp stages.

 - Capacitor C4 between supplies also removes noise from the power lines.